echovishakha/DataSentinel/README.md

 ## 🔍 Detection Capabilities

-AI Safeguard can detect a wide range of sensitive information:
+Data Sentinel can detect a wide range of sensitive information:

 | Category | Examples |
 |----------|----------|